-The Solar icon on the KIB 10.1" Central Monitor Capacitive Touch Panel displays the Solar Management System information broadcasted from the Victron MMPT controller.
+The Solar icon on the 2026 KIB 10.1" and 5" Capacitive Touch LCD with Standard User Interface displays the Solar Management System information broadcasted from the Victron MMPT controller.
+The same screens will also appear on the KIB Connected Solutions app once installed on a mobile device.